-One of the biggest struggles in getting a new job is getting noticed in the first place.
+The main challenge to get a new job is to first get noticed.
 If you’re only applying to jobs online, it could take you forever to get an interview.
 Because there are hundreds of applicants for each online posting and a lot of competition.

 If you have a large network, however, it can be much easier to find a new job.
-When you know a person who is working in that company or has a connection with someone who is, they can help you get a referral or let you know when the jobs are open beforehand, or ensure your resume gets in front of the right person.
+You should take the help of a person who works in the company, to get a referral or let you know of job openings beforehand.
+They can also ensure your resume gets in front of the right person.
 With the proper connections, you can find the job of your dreams sooner as you have an upper hand.